OpenSRProject/OpenStarRuler/README.md

 can about the universe.

 ## What is this?
-This repository contains the full source code needed to build Star Ruler 2, and all secondary scripts, data files and assets required to run it.
+This repository contains the full source code needed to build Star Ruler 2.

 Blind Mind Studios has been inactive for a few years now, so we decided to open-source the game as a whole and allow anyone interested in how its engine works